No career is perfect.

 The time you invested in the above was worth it.
 You created new skills, faced challenges head-on, and grew as a person and as a professional.
 Reflect on this time and think about the wins and skills you accumulated and anything else that you feel proud of.

 Revise Your Resume & Cover Letter

 Next, make use of the handy Career Note on your resume as I’ve discussed in previous posts.
 Mention how you spent your career “gaps” whether it was parenting, providing care, going to school, or temping.
 Call out this time on your cover letter and express your interest in re-entering your profession and reigniting your career growth.

 For the short-term/seemingly irrelevant gigs, make sure that you’re doing them justice.
 It was still real work, with real responsibilities, and real results.
 Note these.

-This is my #1 wish for you for 2017.
+This is my #1 wish for you.
 Relaaaaaaaaaaaax.
 Job history is just that: history.
 You can’t change it, and you certainly shouldn’t hide it.
 Even more, it’s not nearly as bad as you think it is.
-Ease into 2017, be strategic and intentional about your job search and career path, and make 2017 YOUR year.
+Be strategic and intentional about your job search and career path.
 I believe in you.